Sedicmetrix/btd6cefarm/README.md

 - Benjamin must be the selected hero
 - Double Cash Mode and Fast Track are required (I may make a non-DCM non-FT version of this in the future.)
 - Full Monkey Knowledge is basically a necessity
+- You also need default controls (with the exception of "Reverse Change Targeting" set to backquote (`)

 A few important things to note in general:
 - There is no protection against leveling up mid-game